Course Number:

 Course Description

-Introduces assessment and common interventions (including technical procedures) for patients with chronic illnesses common across the life span in major multiple ethnic groups.
-Explores the patient’s and family's "lived experience" of the condition.
-Includes use of clinical practice guidelines and research evidence to guide clinical judgments in care of individuals with chronic conditions.
-Explores multidisciplinary team roles and responsibilities in the context of delivering safe, high quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
-Examines cultural, ethical, legal and health care delivery issuesthrough case scenarios and clinical practice.
-Case exemplars include children with asthma, adolescents with a mood disorder, adults with type 2 diabetes, and older adults with dementia.
+Expands on assessment and common interventions with the focus on patients with common chronic illnesses across the life span in multiple ethnic groups.
+Explores the patient’s and family’s “lived experience” of the condition.
+Applies clinical practice guidelines and research evidence to guide clinical judgments in the care of individuals with chronic conditions.
+Explores multidisciplinary team roles and responsibilities in the context of delivering safe, high-quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
+Examines cultural, ethical, legal, and health care delivery issues through case scenarios and clinical practice.
 Includes classroom and clinical learning experiences.
-Prerequisites: NRS 110, NRS 232.
+Practices selected core nursing skills as part of the clinical portion.
+Corequisites: NRS 235, NRS 238.

 Course Outcomes